Saranyajayakumaran/Expensify/README.md

 ### Deployment

 The app was deployed through Heroku.
-The steps are as following:
+The steps are as follows:

 - **Log into Github and locate Github Repository.**
 - **Create a Heroku Account:**